minhhdvn/minhhdvn.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Computer Science at the [University of Oregon](https://www.uoregon.edu/), working with Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](http://nlp.uoregon.edu/).
-My research interests involve building LLMs for retrieval-augmented and conversational question answering, multilingual NLP, and information extraction.
+Is a Ph.D. candidate in Computer Science at the [University of Oregon](https://www.uoregon.edu/), working with Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](http://nlp.uoregon.edu/).
+His research interests involve building LLMs for retrieval-augmented and conversational question answering, multilingual NLP, and information extraction.

 Education
 ------